 Ahhhh...
 Red Velvet Cupcakes!
 This is a classic southern cake recipe that everyone needs in their recipe box.

-For the longest time, I didn’t realize how amazing red velvet cakes and cupcakes could be.
-The problem was, I just hadn’t found the PERFECT recipe yet.
-The good news is that we’ve found it.
-The BEST Red Velvet Cake recipe!
-I’m hooked.
+For the longest time, I didn't realize how amazing red velvet cupcakes and layer cakes could be.
+The problem was, I just hadn't found the PERFECT recipe yet.
+The good news is that we've found it.
+The BEST Red Velvet Cupcake and Cake recipe!
+I'm hooked.

-Our favorite Red Velvet cake and cupcake recipe is moist, delicious, and has just the right amount of cocoa.
-With a generous swirl of cream cheese frosting, there’s just nothing better!
-It’s a classic.
+This favorite Red Velvet Cupcake recipe is moist, delicious, and has just the right amount of cocoa.
+With a generous swirl of cream cheese frosting, there's just nothing better!
+It's a classic.

 The scratch recipe that I'm sharing today focuses on Red Velvet Cupcakes but could absolutely be used for Red Velvet cake layers also.
 We already have a Red Velvet Cake recipe from Scratch on the site, and the recipe is the exact same as today's recipe...with one exception.
 The mixing method is different.

 Our other scratch Red Velvet Cake recipe uses the Reverse Creaming Method of Mixing, yielding a cake with a tighter crumb and velvety texture.
 It's amazing, but for cupcakes, I prefer a fluffier texture.
 For more details on this method of mixing, hop over to our video tutorial on the Reverse Creaming Method.

 For today's red velvet recipe, we're using the Conventional (also known as creaming) Method of mixing.
 This conventional method gives us cakes and cupcakes that are lighter and fluffier.